easystats/effectsize/paper/paper.md

 #> # Standardization method: Refit
 ```

 `standardize_parameters()` provides several standardization methods, such as robust standardization, or *pseudo*-standardized coefficients for (generalized) linear mixed models [@hoffman2015longitudinal].
-A full review of the methods can be found in the [*Parameter and Model Standardization* vignette](https://easystats.github.io/effectsize/articles/standardize_parameters.html).
+A full review of these methods can be found in the [*Parameter and Model Standardization* vignette](https://easystats.github.io/effectsize/articles/standardize_parameters.html).

-## ANOVA Table Effect Sizes
+## Effect Sizes for ANOVAs

-In the context of ANOVA-like tests, or ANOVA tables, it is common to report ANOVA-like effect sizes.
+In the context of ANOVAs (analysis of variance) or ANOVA-like tables, it is common to report ANOVA-like effect sizes.
 Unlike standardized parameters, these effect sizes represent the amount of variance explained by each of the model's terms, where each term can be represented by 1 or more parameters. `eta_squared()` can produce such popular effect sizes as Eta-squared ($\eta^2$), its partial version ($\eta^2_p$), as well as the generalized $\eta^2_G$ [@olejnik2003generalized]:

 ``` r